If you are interested in pursuing a career in writing, this guide will tell you the thirteen best colleges for creative writing.

 Some are born great, some achieve greatness, and some have greatness thrust upon 'em.
 We’d like to update Shakespeare’s methods of achieving greatness by adding one more: attending the perfect college.

-Whether your favorite twelfth-grade English teacher inspired you, or you want to become the next J.K.
+Whether your favorite twelfth-grade English teacher inspired you or you want to become the next J.K.
 Rowling, picking the best creative writing program is crucial to help you gain the right experience and education to enhance your writing skills and excel.

 To save you the worry of searching through all of the creative writing programs the country has to offer, here are the top thirteen best colleges for creative writing.

 Brown University’s English Department offers various courses for students to explore their interests and hone their writing skills.
+Students may choose to enroll in:

-Once students have completed their B.A., they can join Brown’s Literary Arts Master of Fine Arts (MFA) program, where they can specialize in their desired form of writing: fiction, poetry, digital and cross-disciplinary writing, playwriting, screenwriting, and non-fiction.
+Once students have completed their B.A., they can join Brown’s Literary Arts Master of Fine Arts (MFA) program, where they can specialize in their desired form of writing: fiction, poetry, digital and cross-disciplinary writing, playwriting, screenwriting, and nonfiction.

 In this program, students have the opportunity to conduct their own independent study on their desired topic, which gives them excellent research and writing experience.

 While this school has an amazing reputation, it is worth considering that because it is a private university, it has expensive tuition costs!
-Tuition and fees alone cost around $65,146 per year for undergraduate students.
+Tuition and fees alone cost around $68,230 per year for undergraduate students.

 If you’re interested in applying to Brown, take a look at our complete guide on how to get into this excellent school.

-Tuition and fee costs for Yale are $62,250 per year.
+Tuition and fee costs for Yale are $64,700 per year.
 To help with these costs, Yale offers financial aid, work-study, and teaching assistant positions.

 Cornell University is another one of the best colleges for creative writing majors.
-It ranked number six in Writing in the Disciplines and allows English majors to concentrate in Creative Writing.
+It ranked number four in Writing in the Disciplines and allows English majors to concentrate in Creative Writing.
 Cornell also offers a creative writing minor.

 Graduate students may also join the MFA in Creative Writing program, where they will gain hands-on experience editing and publishing fiction, poetry, essays, and more for EPOCH Magazine.

-Similar to the other universities mentioned, Cornell’s tuition and fees cost $62,456 per year.
+Similar to the other universities mentioned, Cornell’s tuition and fees cost $65,204 per year.

-Harvard offers an extensive English B.A. program where students can enroll in various comprehensive creative writing courses.
 In fact, there are usually no more than twelve students in each of these classes, ensuring students receive personalized teaching to really refine their writing skills and get the most out of their education.
+Tuition alone at Harvard costs $54,269 a year.

 Princeton University offers an English B.A. and a creative writing program that these undergraduate students can join in combination with their B.A.
 In this program, students work alongside actual practicing writers to gain the most authentic knowledge and experience.

-Tuition for this prestigious school is around $57,410 a year, making it one of the cheaper options on this list.
+Tuition for this prestigious school is around $59,710 a year, making it one of the cheaper options on this list.

 If you’re still wondering which program is best for you, these frequently asked questions on the best colleges for creative writing majors can help you to find your answers.